privacybydesign/pbdf-website/pages/pages-root-folder/index-en.md

 ### Privacy by Design Foundation

-The Privacy by Design foundation set-up in 2016.
+The Privacy by Design foundation was set-up in 2016.
 It arose from the [Digital Security](http://www.ru.nl/ds/) research group of the Radboud University and from the Privacy and Identity Lab [PI.lab](http://www.pilab.nl).
 The foundation is an independent